API Reference (v0.4.21)

 @engine eco: require 'eco'

-Note that most template engines do not support the new Express 3.x conventions at this time, if you want to use them with Zappa you should either register them as shown above:
+Note that most template engines do not natively support the new Express 3.x/4.x conventions at this time, use the consolidate package to work around this:

 @engine 'eco', require('consolidate').eco